vbalab/ysda/semester_02/cpp/notes.md

 ### `concept` & `requires` (C++20)

-`concept` refers to a compile-time constraint that specifies the `require`ments for template arguments.
+`concept` - compile-time constraint that specifies the `require`ments for template arguments.

 Before C++20 it was done through **SFINAE**.